 Maternity leave benefit (motinystės išmoka): a lump sum benefit paid to a pregnant woman who has a right to the Sickness and Maternity Social Insurance.
 The benefit is paid for a total of 126 calendar days, covering the period before and after the child birth.
 Maternity benefit is equal to 100% of the recipient's average monthly insured income (AMII) (see section 2.4.4 for more details) with minimum and maximum amounts specified.
-Since January 1st, 2017 the maximum compensatory wage amount (the ceiling) calculating maternity leave benefit is not applicable .
-Since January 1st, 2018 the minimum maternity leave benefit amount (floors) could not be lower than 6 BSA.
+Since January 1st, 2017 the maximum compensatory wage amount (the ceiling) calculating maternity leave benefit is not applicable20.